 Not yet a Macdonald Notebook Insider?

 Then check out the sample issues using our Sample Button and see for yourself the type of media news scoops we specialize in.
 You can subscribe securely on our website.
-We are priced affordably at $3.50 per weekend, the same price as a good cup of coffee!
+We are priced affordably at $3.50 per week, the same price as a good cup of coffee!

 In our first two years, we wrote 1,900 news articles from Nova Scotia and Prince Edward Island.
 My team of writers in Halifax, the South Shore and in Charlottetown—and myself—believe in the power of word of mouth advertising.